EdDataScienceEES/tutorial-Kirstb-04/index.md

 <p>&nbsp;</p>

 Then simply follow the on-screen instructions.
-Before returning to your repository remember to **Commit & Push** on the **Source Control** tab, and write a meaningful commit message. **Forgotten how do do these steps?** <mark>See the [Moving Folders & Files](https://github.com/EdDataScienceEES/tutorial-Kirstb-04/blob/master/index.md#moving-folders--files) section above </mark>.
+Before returning to your repository remember to **Commit & Push** on the **Source Control** tab and write a meaningful commit message. **Forgotten how to do these steps?** <mark>See the [Moving Folders & Files](https://github.com/EdDataScienceEES/tutorial-Kirstb-04/blob/master/index.md#moving-folders--files) section above </mark>.

 <p>&nbsp;</p>

 ## 1c.
 Reverting Commits

 Ever mistakenly made a commit that you desperately want to take back?
 Don't worry we've all done it.
-Simply use the Github web editor to revert your commit.
+Simply use the GitHub web editor to revert your commit.

-First you need to copy the id code of the commit your wanting to convert.
+First you need to copy the id code of the commit that you're wanting to convert.
 Go into your commit history:

 <img width="676" alt="Screenshot 2024-11-22 155851" src="https://github.com/user-attachments/assets/db009ca0-02ac-44f0-9565-044385bcb833">